felixmulder/felixmulder.github.io/writing/2022-03-10-Interviewing-as-a-Software-Engineer.md

 batching.

 Using a queue, you can think of your consumer(s) only receiving the message once.
-Due to how distributed systems work, however, this will be "at least once" and thus any action they take should be idempotent.
-A drawback to using queues is that scaling can be harder to achieve.
+But not _exactly once_.
+Usual messaging systems can only guarantee that messages will be delivered _at least once_ when failure happens.
+This implies that any action consumers take should be idempotent.
+A drawback to using FIFO queues is that scaling can be harder to achieve.

 Publish subscribe systems like Kafka, Kinesis or Google Pub/Sub have topics instead of queues.
 A topic is similar on the producer side.
 On the consumer